willemvermeer/typed-actors/PITCHME.md

 @ulend
 ---
 ### Option 3 continued
-Spawn your untyped actors from an untyped system and get a direct reference for free!
+Spawn your typed actors from an untyped system and get a direct reference for free!
 ```scala
 import akka.actor.typed.scaladsl.adapter._
 val system = akka.actor.ActorSystem()